 The Berkeley Folk Music Festival ran annually from 1958 to 1970 on the campus of the University of California, Berkeley.
 Its archive, containing over 35,000 artifacts (papers, business records, recordings, posters, ephemera, and over 10,000 photographs), has sat virtually unused in Northwestern University’s Special Collections Library since the materials were purchased in 1974 from festival director Barry Olivier.
 The Berkeley event offers access to the understudied history of the folk revival on the West Coast.
 It preceded the more famous Newport Folk Festival in Rhode Island, and in fact provided a direct model for it by featuring many prominent musicians of the post-World War II folk revival in a mix of concerts, workshops, and collective music-making events.
-This project preserves the collection digitally and makes its rich holdings publicly, interpreting the festival through a multimodal range of formats, from a curated online multimedia history to a searchable online research archive to a traveling gallery exhibition and print catalogue.
+This project preserves the collection digitally and provides access to its rich holdings for research as well as in a curated online exhibition, a gallery exhibition, events and programming, and a print catalogue.
 The Berkeley project also connect the archival richness of the collection to other archival holdings to demonstrate how the folk music revival on the West Coast presents a different story than the one more typically told based on a focus on the East Coast and South.

 The Berkeley Folk Music Festival, which took place annually on the flagship campus of the University of California between 1958-1970, was directed by Barry Olivier, a Berkeley-raised guitarist and folk music advocate.
 The Festival was one of the preeminent folk festivals on the West Coast, predating the more famous Newport Folk Festival on the East Coast and partly inspiring its workshop model as well as its mix of older and newer, more vernacular and more commercial, performers.
 Among others who appeared at the Berkeley Folk Music Festival were Joan Baez, Pete Seeger, Doc Watson, Alan Lomax, Howlin’ Wolf, Phil Ochs, Alice Stuart, Jean Ritchie, Jean Redpath, Jesse Fuller, Big Mama Thornton, Mance Lipscomb, Mississippi John Hurt, Slim Critchlow, Archie Green, Alan Dundes, Bess Hawes Lomax, Ewan MacColl, John Fahey, Robbie Basho, the Jefferson Airplane, the Youngbloods, and a post-Janis Joplin Big Brother and the Holding Company.
 The festival’s willingness to embrace electric rock music and other forms of what would become known as roots or Americana music makes it markedly different from Newport, where the infamous struggle over Bob Dylan going electric became a major story in folk revival history.
 The relationship of leftwing politics to the bohemianism of the folk revival was also slightly different, as was the larger milieu in which the event took place: a Northern California context of rapid postwar suburbanization, the expansion of mass higher education, and other social transformations driven by a technology-obsessed Cold War military-industrial economy.
 Berkeley exemplifies a diverse and adventurous musical and cultural milieu that arose on the West Coast—in the Bay Area in particular.
 Studying the festival more closely holds the promise of revising our understanding of the national folk revival in the decades after World War II.
 It reframes the relationship between cultural activity in Berkeley and New Left political events such as the Free Speech Movement and People’s Park.
 And it offers a fresh lens on how musical heritage has related to commerce and consumerism, state-funded cultural activity, technology and change, the existential search for authenticity, and the pursuit of a shared common life in postwar America and the world.

 The Digital Berkeley Folk Music Festival Project digitizes and preserves the archive in a way that makes its rich holdings available for a wider audience.
-It will also become a prototype for what a digital archive can be and do—or more accurately, what digital surrogates of the original materials in the archive can enable—through online exploration and expansion.
-In some sense, the project seeks itself to “revive” digitally this important but understudied event from the twentieth century folk revival so that we can better appreciate, analyze, and understand both its historical moment and our own contemporary times.
-Within a “digital river of song,” new ways of critically connecting the present to the past become possible.
+As a mode of digital public history, it also becomes a prototype for what a digital archive can be and do—or more accurately, what digital surrogates of the original materials in the archive can enable—through online exploration and expansion.
+In some sense, the project seeks itself to digitally “revive” this important but understudied event from the twentieth century folk revival.
+This will allow scholars, educators, students, musicians, artists, and aficionados to better appreciate, analyze, and understand both the Berkeley Folk Music Festival’s historical significance and how the history of the folk revival on the West Coast continues to matter in our own contemporary times.
+Within the Berkeley Festival’s “digital river of song,” new ways of critically connecting the present to the past become possible.

 The project consists of six related efforts: